cyverse/atmosphere-guides/src/guacamole_administration/00_introduction.md

 `(connection)` is an encoded string that tells Guacamole to connect the user to a server.
 It is generated as follows:

-1. Remove the first two characters from the ID (I have tried it without shortening the ID, but it did not work).
-See [this part](https://github.com/calvinmclean/guacamole-auth-hmac/blob/master/src/main/java/com/stephensugden/guacamole/net/hmac/HmacAuthenticationProvider.java#L175-L180) of the authentication plugin to see why.
-In these lines, the auth plugin removes the first two characters from the ID, so the program for creating the link must do the same.
 1. Append `NULLcNULLhmac` to the shortened ID.
   - `NULL` represents a `NULL` character (often "\0").
   - `c` stands for connection.